frenetic-lang/tutorials/05-OxLearning.md

     tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on h1-eth0, link-type EN10MB (Ethernet), capture size 65535 bytes
     ```

+    A brief explanation of the flags:

+    - `-c 1` closes `tcpdump` after receiving one packet.
+    - `port 80` ignores packets that do not arrive on port 80.

+    Together, these flags cause `tcpdump` to exit as soon as a packet arrives on port 80.

   * In the terminal for `h2`, start a local fortune server: